Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Framework

-Materials with a MIT can undergo rapid changes in electrical resistivity (by orders of magnitude) upon external stimuli, such as a temperature change or electrical field.
+MIT materials can undergo rapid changes in electrical resistivity (by orders of magnitude) upon external stimuli, such as a temperature change or electrical field.
 This property enables information encoding and decoding at a higher rate and lower energy consumption.
-While some materials exhibiting MITs, such as \ce{VO2}, have been discovered and applied in devices \cite{Mahanta_2018,Bohaichuk_2019} none of the known MIT materials achieve a desired reversible resistivity change $\sim 10^5$ near room temperature, which is required to outperform silicon-based (and PCMs) devices \cite{Zhang_2015}.
-On the other hand, the discovery of new MIT materials following the conventional approach cannot fulfill the demand in a timely manner, and the large atomic structure--composition design space (Figure \ref{fig:challenges}c) of prospective MIT materials is mostly unexplored.
+While some MIT materials, such as \ch{VO2}, have been discovered and applied in devices \cite{Mahanta_2018,Bohaichuk_2019} none of the known MIT materials achieve a desired reversible resistivity change $\sim 10^5$ near room temperature, which is required to outperform silicon-based and PCM devices \cite{Zhang_2015}.
+On the other hand, the discovery of new MIT materials following the conventional approach cannot fulfill the demand timely, and the large atomic structure--composition design space (Figure \ref{fig:challenges}c) of prospective MIT materials is mostly unexplored.
 Our proposed framework provides a systematic and efficient way of searching for high-performance synthesizable MIT materials in this large design space to promote the development of next-generation microelectronic devices.